-Fresh peach puree, orange juice, and lime make these fun and fruity Margaritas extra fabulous!
+Fresh peach puree, orange juice, and lime make this fun and fruity Peach Margarita extra fabulous!
+It’s the perfect Summer cocktail!

 Lately I’ve been all about the at-home happy hour.
 There’s just something about sitting out on our little patio – frosty margarita in hand – that makes Summer feel extra special.
 For so many years we lived in Brooklyn (and before that, Manhattan), so outdoor space – even a tiny one – feels completely luxurious.